HomeArticlesComparisonHome Loan vs Personal Loan

 Key Terms

-• Processing Fee — one-time upfront charge by the lender for evaluating and disbursing the loan; typically deducted from the loan amount
+• Processing Fee - a one-time upfront charge by the lender for evaluating and disbursing the loan, typically deducted from the loan amount.

-• Repo Rate — the rate at which RBI lends to commercial banks; home loan rates in India are linked to this via EBLR/RLLR
+• Repo Rate - the rate at which RBI lends to commercial banks, which home loan rates in India link to via EBLR/RLLR.

-• Section 24B — Income Tax provision allowing deduction of up to Rs 2 lakh per year on home loan interest for self-occupied property
+• Section 24B - an Income Tax provision allowing deduction of up to Rs 2 lakh a year on home loan interest for a self-occupied property.

 Tools to Use Alongside This Article